-Area 1-14 - Barricade
+Area 1-14 - Barricade (EL 7): Read or paraphrase the following:

 A huge pile of rocks, debris and desiccated spider corpses blocks the path, rising halfway to the ceiling.
 From small gaps in the bulwark, one can discern half a dozen straw mats, crude benches and dishes, revealing that this place serves as a living or sleeping chamber.